aws-samples/aws-hpc-tutorials/content/05-aws-batch-and-lambda/setup/02-01-ECR-repo-index.en.md

 done
 ```

-Now we can run the script to create repositories in Amazon ECR to store container images for both AWS Lambda and Batch.
+Now you can run the script to create repositories in Amazon ECR to store container images for both AWS Lambda and Batch.
 AWS_REGION can be set optionally to specify where the infrastructure to be provisioned.
 ```bash
 export AWS_REGION=us-east-1 #optional.
 If not set, the same region of Cloud9 instance will be used ./updateImage.sh
 ```

-Then we can check if the repositories are created as expected.
-In additional to use command to check, we can also check the result with [AWS Management Console](https://console.aws.amazon.com/ecr/repositories) by choosing the same AWS region above.
+Then you can check if the repositories are created as expected.
+In additional to use command to check, you can also check the result with [AWS Management Console](https://console.aws.amazon.com/ecr/repositories) by choosing the same AWS region above.
 ```bash
 aws ecr describe-repositories --region ${AWS_REGION} --output text --query 'repositories[*].repositoryName'
 ```